WhyNotNatural

 If you suffer from allergies, we feel your pain.
-It can be so frustrating to be sneezing, coughing, or feeling generally unwell when everyone around you is fine!
+Few things are more annoying than sneezing, coughing, or feeling generally miserable while everyone around you is breezing through life.

-Allergies are caused by the immune system identifying a foreign substance as harmful even when it isn't.
-It produces antibodies which cause inflammation of the skin, airways, sinuses, or digestive system.
+Allergies happen when your immune system flags a harmless substance as a threat.
+Your body produces antibodies that trigger inflammation in your skin, airways, sinuses, or digestive system.

-Reactions can range from mild irritation to potentially life-threatening, like anaphylaxis.
+Reactions can range from mild irritation to very serious responses.

-Keep reading to learn common allergy causes and symptoms, how allergies can be treated medically, and some home remedies that may be able to help alleviate symptoms naturally!
+Below, we break down common allergy triggers and symptoms, how allergies are treated medically, and some home strategies that may help support your comfort naturally.

 Causes and Symptoms of Allergies

-Common allergy culprits are pollen and mold, dust mites, dander from pets like cats and dogs, insect stings, and certain foods and medications.
+Common triggers include pollen, mold, dust mites, pet dander, insect stings, and certain foods or medications.

-Allergies to food can cause hives, tingling or swelling of the mouth, lips, tongue or throat, or even anaphylaxis.
+Food allergies may cause hives, tingling or swelling of the mouth, lips, tongue, or throat.

 Natural Allergy Remedies